 The DCC shall comply with any direction given by the Secretary of State to re-consider, re-consult, and/or re-submit the draft document(s).

-Should an CH&N Mandated User Testing Document be approved by the Secretary of State for CH&N Release 1 or for CH&N Release 2, the DCC and each Party other than the DCC that participates in (or is required to participate in) testing, as set out in such approved document, shall comply with that CH&N Mandated User Testing Document for CH&N Release 1 or for CH&N Release 2, as the case may be.
+Should a CH&N Mandated User Testing Document be approved by the Secretary of State for a CH&N Release, the DCC and each Party other than the DCC that participates in (or is required to participate in) testing, as set out in such approved document, shall comply with that CH&N Mandated User Testing Document for that CH&N Release.

+Interoperability Issues arising During User Interface Testing

+Prior to the completion of the LSC volume manufacturing milestone set out in the Joint Industry Plan, in the case of interoperability Testing Issues being raised with the DCC during User testing between the Communications Hub(s) and other HAN-connected Devices, the DCC shall triage and investigate the issue (in conjunction with relevant experts both internal and external) and:

+where the DCC determines that the Communications Hub is non-compliant with the baseline version of the SEC specified in the Testing Baseline Requirements Document (“TBRD”), the DCC shall take the steps necessary to rectify and close the issue, or

+where the DCC considers that the Communications Hub is compliant with the baseline version of the SEC specified in the TBRD, the DCC shall provide to the Secretary of State a description of what the issue is and the results of its investigation, including a view of how the issue should be rectified and shall refer the matter to the Secretary of State for consideration.
+The Secretary of State shall determine how the Testing Issue should be rectified and shall notify its decision to the DCC and other stakeholders.